SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Introduction

 \subsection{Our Novel Contributions}

-Towards this, we propose \textit{SpikeNAS}, a novel NAS framework that can quickly find the appropriate SNN architecture with high accuracy under the given memory budgets.
-Our SpikeNAS employs several key steps as the following (see an overview in Fig.~\ref{Fig_SpikeNAS_Novelty}, and the details in Fig.~\ref{Fig_SpikeNAS_Framework}). \begin{itemize}[leftmargin=*] \item \textbf{Analysis of the Impacts of Network Operations:} It aims to understand the significance of each pre-defined operation type.
-It is done by removing the investigated operation type from the search space and then observing the output accuracy. \item \textbf{Network Architecture Enhancements:} It aims to maintain (or improve) accuracy of the network architecture, while reducing the searching time.
-It is done by optimizing the cell operation types and the number of cells in the network architectures. \item \textbf{A Fast Memory-aware Search Algorithm:} It aims to find an SNN architecture that achieves high accuracy and meets the memory budget, by performing search for each individual cell, while monitoring the memory cost of the investigated architecture. \end{itemize}
+Towards this, we propose \textit{SpikeNAS}, a novel NAS framework that can quickly find the appropriate SNN architecture with high accuracy under the given memory budgets from the hardware platforms.
+It employs several key steps as the following (an overview is in Fig.~\ref{Fig_SpikeNAS_Novelty} and the details in Fig.~\ref{Fig_SpikeNAS_Framework}). \begin{itemize}[leftmargin=*] \item \textbf{Analysis of the Impacts of Network Operations (Section~\ref{Sec_SpikeNAS_Analysis}):} It aims to understand the significance of each pre-defined operation type, i.e., by removing the investigated operation type from the search space and then observing the output accuracy. \item \textbf{Network Architecture Enhancements (Section~\ref{Sec_SpikeNAS_Enhance}):} It aims to maintain or improve accuracy of the network architecture, while reducing the searching time.
+It is done by optimizing the cell operation types and the number of cells in the network architectures. \item \textbf{A Fast Memory-aware Search Algorithm (Section~\ref{Sec_SpikeNAS_Search}):} It aims to find an SNN architecture that achieves high accuracy and meets the memory budget, by performing search for each individual cell, while monitoring the memory cost of the investigated architecture. \item \textbf{SNN Quantization (Section~\ref{Sec_SpikeNAS_Quant}):} It further reduces the memory footprint of the generated SNN model through the post-training quantization (PTQ) technique, while considering the accepted accuracy degradation. \end{itemize}

-\textbf{Key Results:} We evaluate our SpikeNAS framework using a Python-based implementation on an Nvidia RTX 6000 Ada GPU machine.
-The experimental results show that our SpikeNAS improves the searching time and maintains high accuracy as compared to state-of-the-art while meeting the memory budgets, e.g., SpikeNAS improves the searching time by 4.4x and accuracy by 1.3\% under 2M parameters for CIFAR100.
+\textbf{Key Results:} We evaluate our SpikeNAS framework using a Python-based implementation on an Nvidia RTX A6000 GPU machine.
+The experimental results show that our SpikeNAS improves the searching time and maintains high accuracy compared to state-of-the-art while meeting the memory budgets, e.g., our SpikeNAS improves the searching time by 29x, 117x, and 3.7x for CIFAR10, CIFAR100, and TinyImageNet200, respectively.